 Welcome to Map Something, the project that encourages you to, well, map something.
-My name is Jason and I want to help you map stuff, whether that means learning a simple tool for creating maps, integrating geographic data into your applications, or simply enjoying some of the wild and wonderful maps created by others.
+We want to help you map stuff, whether that means learning a simple tool for creating maps, integrating geographic data into your applications, or simply enjoying some of the wild and wonderful maps created by others.

-Let me also say something about terminology.
-When I say “map making” I might mean a whole lot of different things.
-I don’t particularly love terms like GIS – it feels outdated, and to be associated with a certain kind of map maker.
-I think maps and working with map data ought to be open to everyone, regardless of what role they hold or what level of experience they have.
-So while I might throw around words like cartography or geospatial or others, I try not to because they come with baggage.
+Maps and working with map data ought to be open to everyone, regardless of what role they hold or what level of experience they have.
 We’re here to talk about maps, and data that can be put on a map.
 Let’s not get snotty about words.